USEPA/sensortoolkit/docs/source/install.rst

 .. tip::

-  To find the path of ``/python.exe`` within the virtual environment, open up your CLI and make sure the conda virtual environment is activated.
+  To find the path of ``/python.exe`` within the virtual environment, open up your CLI and make sure the Conda virtual environment is activated.
 For Windows, type in the following command:

   .. code-block:: console